Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Using a Wristlock

-While jiu jitsu is essentially infinite in its possibilities, there are only a small handful of ways a person is likely do defend a specific position.
-If you're looking for palm-to-palm grip breaks, check out How to Break Grips on an Armbar Defense first.
+While jiu-jitsu is essentially infinite in its possibilities, there are only a small handful of ways a person is likely to defend a specific position.
 The principles of control and pinning are essentially the same with a lapel grab defense, but the grip break is going to be completely different, fortunately or unfortunately.
 The good news is that you can also set up a wristlock based on how your partner is grabbing their lapel.

 The Set Up